 When chatting with some maker friends I heard of The 100 Day Project.
 It’s designed to build creativity by doing “something” each day for 100 days.

-With all the Coronavirus Craziness going on at present, I’m finding that I’m struggling to focus on my big crochet projects for long.
+At present I’m finding that I’m struggling to focus on my big crochet projects for long.
 The thought of making a heart a day (for 100 days) from my leftover yarn appealed to me.
 It won’t take long, I get to revisit all my favourite yarns and it’s a way of being creative without tackling a huge project.

 I realised it’s a way for me to carve out a moment of mindfulness each day.
 My little bit of creative bliss.